Just released: How to raise venture capital in 2023

 Digital “Muscle” Building

-Many manufacturing companies have experienced digital success in leaps and bounds.
-Naturally, streamlining this progress is a no-brainer, especially when it comes to increasing flexibility in supply chain management.
-However, labor and trade unpredictability is creating a slow-down in momentum.
+Many manufacturing companies have experienced digital success in leaps and bounds—but labor and trade unpredictability is creating a slow-down in momentum.

-As a result, many companies are shifting their focus to managing risk better by building agility and scalability with their new digital muscles.
+Many companies now managing risk better by building agility and scalability with their new digital muscles.
 With so much depending on digital innovation and advances, cybersecurity remains a top priority for today’s manfacturers.
-Few organizations can handle a $4M setback, which is the average amount of a data breach nowadays.

 Corporate Social Responsibility